sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-position-updates.rst

 User-defined Local Frame
 ========================

-Position aiding is one of the aiding types which supports a user=defined local frame.
+Position aiding is one of the aiding types which supports a user-defined local frame.
 More information on how to define the frame itself can be found here:
 :ref:`definingalocalreferenceframe`.